What's happening ?!?!

 heading for disaster.
 If we manage to avoid nuclear

 and biological war, we might survive the 21st century.
-Computers
+Science

-offer one ray of hope to humanity; science offers another.
+offers one ray of hope to humanity; computing offers another.

-As long as we use our new powers wisely, we may strive for, and obtain, a strong, unified and harmonious
+As long as we use our new powers wisely we shall strive for, and obtain, a strong, unified and harmonious

 world under a FREE-WHILST-FAIR system of justice and government.

-When I came back from India through Afghanistan in 1978, I used to tell everyone that I loved the [formidable and dignified] Afghani people.
+When I came back from India through Afghanistan to Scotland in 1978, I used to tell everyone that I loved the [formidable and dignified] Afghani people.

 Then look what happened.
-Over 26,000 innocent civilians have been killed in 40 years of misguided and disastrous wars.
+A huge number of innocent Afghani civilians have been killed in years of misguided and disastrous wars.

 World Travel to Five Continents

-*, England*, Ireland, Wales, France, Germany, Holland, Belgium*, Luxemburg, Austria, Switzerland, Liechtenstein, Czechoslovakia,
+*, England*, Wales*, Northern Ireland, Ireland, France, Germany, Netherlands, Belgium*, Luxemburg, Austria, Switzerland, Liechtenstein, Czechoslovakia,

-Sweden, Finland, Norway, Denmark*, Spain, Portugal, Andorra, Italy*, Vatican City, Monaco, Malta, Yugoslavia, Greece, Bulgaria
+Sweden, Finland, Norway, Denmark*, Spain, Portugal, Andorra, Italy*, Vatican City, Monaco, Malta, Yugoslavia, Greece, Croatia, Bulgaria

 Jamaica, 1974 .. and 2012